 What a BSS Certificate is:

 Since 1997 all boats have been required to have a Boat Safety Scheme certificate issued following an inspection, at the owner’s cost, by a registered examiner.
 Each certificate is valid for 4 years but can be renewed at any time during that period following a re-inspection.
-British Waterways will not issue a navigation licence without proof of a valid certificate.
+Canal and River Trust will not issue a navigation licence without proof of a valid certificate.

 A boat is checked against a list of certain safety criteria designed to minimise risks of fire and explosion and covers systems such as electrical installations, inboard/outboard engines, appliances, ventilation and fuels.
 Some criteria are mandatory, others are ‘best practice recommendations’.
 Leisure boats have only to satisfy the mandatory items; live-aboards can come under pressure to satisfy the advisory recommendations as well.

 What a BSS Certificate is NOT! :